robertorubboli/robertorubboli.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD student at the Centre for Quantum Technologies (CQT) in Singapore.
-My main interests lie in the mathematical foundations of quantum information theory and its implications for quantum resources theories.
-I am also interested in optimization methods for quantum information.
+I am a Ph.D. student at the Centre for Quantum Technologies (CQT) in Singapore, where I focus on the mathematical foundations of quantum information theory and its implications for quantum resource theories.
+Additionally, I explore optimization methods for quantum information.